coryfin/vocaleyes-vibrato/README.md

 # README #

-VocalEyes Vibrato is a dynamic web app that provides vibrato visualizations for musicians (both singers and instrumentalists).
+VocalEyes Vibrato is a dynamic web app that provides vibrato visualizations for musicians.

 ### What is this repository for? ###